ZeyingZhou/cocodeditor/README.md

 - Click on a project to enter the editor.
 - You will see a Monaco-based editor (similar to VS Code).
 - All edits are synchronized in real time across users in the same project.
-- The editor supports multiple languages (JavaScript, Python, C++).
+- The editor supports multiple languages (JavaScript, Python, C++ and much more).
 - Chat with teammates in the side panel for quick communication.
+- Teammates shown with status

 ---